 The Haunted Farm – The Haunted Farm is the scariest Halloween attraction in Western North Carolina.
-The 50 minutes of terror through the woods, farm and haunted hayride are sure to leave you spooked!
-There are more gruesome scenes, horrifying sights, special effects, incredible details and startling scares than ever before.
+The 50 minutes of terror through the woods, farm, and haunted hayride is sure to leave you spooked!
+There are more gruesome scenes, horrifying sights, special effects, incredible details, and startling scares than ever before.
 The experience will leave you begging for mercy.
 It is only a 20-minute drive from Lake Lure up Chimney Rock Road (US64W) and North on Townsend Road.

 Address: 624 Townsend Road, Hendersonville, NC 28792

 We hope you enjoy all the beauty of the Fall leaves and take part in all the Fall fun.
 It truly is a picturesque time here in the Hickory Nut Gorge area.
 In fact, it is my favorite time.
 The crisp air, beautiful colors, and smells of Fall invigorate the senses and energize your body and soul.
 Enjoy!